Samos Island | Σαμος, Ελλαδα

-The hotspot camp on Samos has capacity for just 650 asylum seekers, yet currently holds more than 4000.
+The hotspot camp on Samos has capacity for just 650 asylum seekers, yet currently holds almost 8,000.
 The conditions experienced by asylum seekers are despicable, living exposed to heat and cold, wild animals, and without adequate access to medical, legal, nutritional and educational support.

 All through winter, freezing conditions risk lives.
 Throughout summer, exposure to extreme temperatures and animals does the same.

 Whilst these thousands of asylum seekers wait out protracted interview procedures before being able to leave the island, what few services are on offer from non-governmental organisations must fill a huge gap in services that safeguard mental and psychical wellbeing.

 The Banana House is located in the centre of Samos town, set in what was formerly a kindergarten.
 This renovated space comprises 3 classrooms, a kitchen, a chill-out room, showers and a large garden.

 The centre is run by a dedicated team of 10 international volunteers and around 30 volunteers from the refugee community, sharing responsibility for teaching, cooking, centre management and student welfare.

 Students accessing the centre attend classes in English, Greek and other creative subjects, as well as receiving a hot meal, showers and recreational activities.